keboola/connection-docs/transformations/dbt/cli/cli.md

 ![](imgs/2772467715.png){: width="100%" }

-**You will then gain access to dbt-related commands within Keboola Connection (KBC) CLI!**
+**You will then gain access to dbt-related commands within Keboola CLI!**

 ### Steps

 **initial setup**

-You must have a KBC project, a cloned git repository with a dbt project, and the dbt binary installed.
+You must have a Keboola project, a cloned git repository with a dbt project, and the dbt binary installed.

 The user is in the folder with the cloned dbt project and can run the following commands.